xavitrigo/fxstreet-interview-francesc-xavier/README.md

 GOALS:

 1. Persist some examples of each resource.
 The technology chosen for persisting is up to you.
-2. You have to create a job that consume this endpoint () when:
+2. You have to create a job that consume this endpoint () when.
   2.1.
 The Match is starting in 5 minutes
   2.2.
 Send the List of Players or Managers that have 5 yellow cards or 1 red car